 This unusual dish is a variation of noodle kugel, but it's nothing like grandma's!

-Here nutritious Mixed Baby Kales take the starring role, balancing the dish's creamy richness with their distinctive peppery edge in a versatile dish that's delicious served hot or warm, as a side dish or as the main event.
+Here our nutritious Baby Kale takes the starring role, balancing the dish's creamy richness with its distinctive peppery edge in a versatile dish that's delicious served hot or warm, as a side dish or as the main event.

 Position a rack in the middle of the oven and preheat to 375 degrees F. Butter the sides and bottom of a springform pan.
 Wrap the exterior of the pan with foil (in case the pan leaks) and set the pan on a rimmed baking sheet.